Maddie Groves slams ‘misogynistic perverts’ as she quits Olympic trials

-Australian swimmer Maddie Groves has withdrawn from the Olympic trials while taking a swipe at “misogynistic perverts in the sport”.
+Australian swimmer Maddie Groves has withdrawn from the Olympic trials with an angry blast at “misogynistic perverts in the sport”.

 The target of Groves’ comments in social media posts was not immediately clear.

-Groves, a dual silver medallist at the 2016 Rio Olympics, won’t compete at the trials for the looming Tokyo Games starting on Saturday in Adelaide.
+Groves, a dual silver medallist at the 2016 Rio Olympics, won’t compete at the trials for the looming Tokyo Games, which start on Saturday in Adelaide.

 Groves announced her withdrawal on Instagram on Wednesday night, then went further on Twitter on Thursday.